Statistical Frameworks for Oncology Dose-Finding Designs with Late-Onset Toxicities: A Review: Concluding Remarks

 We have evaluated the operating characteristics of several designs through computer simulations.
 As we have seen, there is no single design that outperforms the other designs in all aspects.
 To choose one specific design to use in practice, we may run large-scale simulations and consider a loss function of the form

-where $\ell_1, \ldots, \ell_9 \geq 0$.
+where $\ell_1, \ldots, \ell_{13} \geq 0$.
 The design that minimizes the loss function can be selected as the winner.
 Usually, safety is the major concern.
-For example, the safety review boards may express concerns regarding incompatible and aggressive decisions.
-If the probability of such decisions needs to be controlled, we recommend the POD designs together with the Probability Suspension Rule.
+For example, the safety review boards may express concerns regarding aggressive incompatible decisions.
+If the probability of such decisions needs to be controlled, we recommend using the Probability Suspension Rule with a calibrated threshold $q_{a^*}$.

 Lastly, the discussed frameworks can be extended to accommodate non-binary endpoints.
 For example, ordinal endpoints that account for multiple toxicity grades \citep{van2012dose, mu2019gboin}.
 Another direction for further exploration is to apply the framework to drug combination trials \citep{wages2011dose, liu2013bayesian2} or phase I/II trials that simultaneously consider toxicity and efficacy \citep{jin2014using}.